ChrstphrHll/npc_gen/students/Ysak Llewellenar.md

 ---
 ### Description
 - 1st year Dragonborn Paladin in Jettenia
-- short spines, Violet Red eyes, and silver skin
+- 2 straight horns, Violet Red eyes, and silver skin
 - Is Disciplined and Narrow-minded, and has Renewal as their ideal

 ### Organizations